-DRA manages the connected users only on the computers in the managed domains.
+DRA manages connected users only on computers in managed domains.
 The access account must have administrator permissions, such as being a member of the local Administrators group, on all computers where you want to manage connected users.
 To assign these permissions, add the access account to the native Domain Admins group in the domain of the computer.